sands-lab/flower_dcml_algorithms/README.md

 - `fl_algorithm`, which indicates both the strategy and the client functions of the FL algorithm;
 - Any data concerning local training and global training.

-Note, that `dataset` and `partitioning_configuration` uniquely determine the data partitioning configuration - during runtime, the clients will have data as set in the `data/partitions/{dataset}/{partitioning_configuration}`.
+Note, that `dataset` and `partitioning_configuration` uniquely determine the data partitioning configuration - during runtime, the clients will have data as set in the `data/partitions/{dataset}/{partitioning_configuration}` folder.

 Alternatively, you may also run the `./run_experiment.sh` command (**recommended approach**).